MicrosoftDocs/connected-spaces/articles/display-effectiveness-summary-page.md

 ## The Display effectiveness summary page

-The **Display effectiveness summary** page in Microsoft Dynamics 365 Connected Store public preview shows a view of the performance of all display effectiveness zones and their performance relative to each other.
+The **Display effectiveness summary** page shows a view of the performance of all display effectiveness zones and their performance relative to each other.
 Use this page to answer this question: “How effective are my displays?”

 ![Display effectiveness summary page](media/analytics-24.PNG "Display effectiveness summary page")